cowriesys/airtime/README.md

 HTTP Code|HTTP Status|Description
 ---------|-----------|------------
-400|Bad Request|Signature does not match or one or more query parameters is incorrect 402|Payment Required|Client account requires payment 403|Forbidden|One or more required headers are missing 404|Not Found|Network and/or MSISDN are incorrect 409|Conflict|Nonce has been used before
+400|Bad Request|Signature does not match or one or more query parameters is incorrect 402|Payment Required|Insufficient balance, client account requires payment 403|Forbidden|One or more required headers are missing 404|Not Found|Network and/or MSISDN are incorrect 409|Conflict|Nonce has been used before